Murder of Holly Bobo: Terry Britt

 Zach Adams' defense attorney, Jennifer Thompson, contended that the initial suspect in the case, Terry Britt, was the real killer, saying that he "has never been cleared by the TBI and in fact it appears the government has more evidence of his guilt than it does of the three defendants charged in the present case."

 Britt is a convicted sex offender who has been convicted of multiple rapes.
 It was argued at trial that Britt fit the physical description and had a history of stalking blonde women.
 Clint Bobo also identified a voice sample of Britt's voice as being very similar to the voice he had heard that morning.

 Dicus testified that Britt had fabricated an alibi.
 Britt told investigators that his wife stayed home from work that morning to help him install a bathtub.
 Through the investigation, Dicus discovered that Britt's wife, Janet, had gone to work that morning, but Britt called and made her leave "on the biggest news day" of the county's history.
 The Britts did produce a handwritten receipt for the bathtub, but the store had no record of the sale.
 According to Dicus, Britt's wife had been with him on previous occasions when Britt had stalked girls.
 Britt could not be excluded as the contributor of the handprint.
-Dicus also testified that following the Bobo abduction, Britt allegedly changed his appearance by cutting his hair.
+Dicus also testified that after the Bobo abduction, Britt allegedly changed his appearance by cutting his hair.

-A U.S. Marshals Service senior inspector testified that at one point, Britt said, "Sounds like you have it all figured out," and said he would "plead to it," but did not clarify specific charges or conditions for a plea deal.
+A U.S. Marshals Service senior inspector testified that at one point, Britt said, "Sounds like you have it all figured out," and said he would "plead to it", but did not clarify specific charges or conditions for a plea deal.